pieroproietti/penguins-eggs/documents/THE-NEST.md

 ## The actual visible nest
-I added two links for livefs, and iso and created a folder called ovarium:
+I added two links for livefs, and iso and created a folder called ovarium for the scripts:

 * ${nest}/livefs -> /.mnt/eggs/filesystem.squashfs
 * ${nest}/iso -> /.mnt/eggs/iso
 * ${nest}/ovarium

 # Future nest
-This was a mistake, I want to rename `ovarium` as `bin`, becouse contains scripts, and give the name .ovarium to the mountpoint, in this way:
+This was a mistake, I want to rename `ovarium` as `bin`, becouse contains scripts, and perhaps give the name .ovarium to the mountpoint, in this way:

 ## The future hidden nest
 * ${nest}/.ovarium